What is Medicare Supplement (Medigap) Plan F?

 Who Qualifies for Medicare Plan F?

-You must be enrolled in both Medicare Part A (hospital coverage) and Part B (medical coverage) to apply for a Plan F policy.
+You must be enrolled in both Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (hospital coverage) and Part B (medical coverage) to apply for a Plan F policy.
 Once enrolled, then you are eligible to apply for a Medicare supplement Plan F.

 However, as of 1 January 2020, only people who turned age 65 prior to January 2020 are eligible for Plan F benefits (due to Congress eliminating future sales of this plan).
 If you turned age 65 before 2020, but you are still working and have group health insurance through your employer, you’re grandfathered in and have the right to get a Medicare Plan F policy.